uintptr/pico_ducky/README.md

 # Pico Ducky

 A "rubber ducky" that runs on a Raspberry Pico W board (RP2040).
-Mainly using it to wake up a laptop that doesn't support Wake-On-Lan (WOL)
+Mainly using it to wake up a laptop that doesn't support Wake-On-Lan (WOL) via HomeAssistant

 ## Wakeup the laptop